juju-solutions/bundle-observable-swarm/README.md

 This is a Docker Swarm bundle that also includes logging and monitoring.
 It is comprised of the following components and features:

 - Swarm (clustering engine)
-  - Two node starter cluster, tested up to 20 nodes
+  - Two node starter cluster, supports up to 20 nodes
   - TLS used for communication between nodes for security
   - ZFS used as a docker datastore for resiliance and performance
 - Consul (key-value and DNS)
   - Three node cluster for reliability
-- ElasticSearch stack
+- Elastic stack
    - Two nodes for ElasticSearch
    - One node for a Kibana dashboard
    - Beats on every Swarm and Consul node: